VoronDesign/VoronUsers/printer_mods/hartk1213/Voron2.4_Trident_Pins_Mod/README.md

 ![XY Joint](Images/1.jpg)
 ![XY Joint](Images/2.jpg)

-There is a new file for the A Drive to go along with [Arkeets MGN12](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/arkeet/mgn12) mod that has the X endstop on the toolhead and that is moving the Y endstop to the A drive, this is an optional mod this requires a 2pin jst to be soldered to the switch, the best way i have done it is to solder the wires to the jst first, then install it with a dab of super glue , then solder the wires to the omron switch
+There is a new file for the A Drive to go along with the latest 2.4r2 / Trident carraige that has the X endstop on the toolhead and that is moving the Y endstop to the A drive, this is an optional mod this requires a 2pin jst to be soldered to the switch, the best way i have done it is to solder the wires to the jst first, then install it with a dab of super glue , then solder the wires to the omron switch